MinecraftForge/Documentation/docs/models/blockstates/introduction.md

 Starting from Minecraft 1.9, Mojang also introduced the "multipart" format.
 You can find a definition of its format on the [wiki][].
 Forge's format and the multipart format are not better than each other; they each cover different use cases and it is your choice which one you want to use.

 !!! note
     The Forge format is really more like syntactic sugar for automatically calculating the set of all possible variants for you behind the scenes.
-This allows you to use the resulting MRLs for things other than blocks. ([Such as items][item blockstates].
+This allows you to use the resulting `ModelResourceLocation`s for things other than blocks. ([Such as items][item blockstates].
 This is also true of the 1.8 format, but there is almost no reason to use that format.)
 The 1.9 format is a more complicated system that depends on having an `IBlockState` to pick the model.
 It will not directly work in other contexts without some code around it.

 For reference, here's an excerpt from the 1.8 blockstate for fences, `fence.json`: